 1. Removing bulk.
-We achieve the haircut by first running our #1 1/2 clipper attachment up towards the parietal-ridge to remove the bulk and to set up our next step which is "clipper-over-
+Run the Wahl #1 1/2 clipper attachment up towards the parietal-ridge to remove the bulk and to set up the next step which is clipper-over-comb.

 About Wahl Clipper Corporation: Since 1919, with the invention of the first practical electric hair clipper, Wahl Clipper Corporation has been the leader in the professional and home grooming category.
 Today, with over 2500 employees worldwide, Wahl is proud to carry forward the tradition of innovation and superior customer service that was created by Leo J. Wahl.
 Headquartered in Sterling, Illinois, Wahl distributes to 176 countries and has eight global manufacturing facilities as well as 25 sales offices.
-At Wahl, we are proud of our heritage of excellence as well as our remarkable list of groundbreaking innovations for the present and future for the global market.
 Visit www.wahlpro.com for more details.